mnot/I-D/binary-structured-headers/draft.md

 Receiving SETTINGS_BINARY_STRUCTURED_FIELDS with a non-zero value from a peer indicates that:

-1. The peer supports the Binary Data Types defined in {{fields}}.
+1. The peer supports all of the Binary Data Types defined in {{fields}}.
 2. The peer will process the BINARY_STRUCTRED HEADERS flag as defined in {{flag}}.
+3. When passing the message to a downstream consumer (whether on the network or not), the peer will:
+   1. Transform all fields defined as Mapped Fields in Section 1.3 of {{RETROFIT}} into their unmapped forms, removing the mapped fields.
-3. When a downstream consumer does not likewise support that encoding, the peer will transform them into HEADERS frames (if the peer is HTTP/2) or a form it will understand (e.g., the textual representation of Structured Fields data types defined in {{!RFC8941}}).
+   2. Transform the message fields into the appropriate form for that peer (e.g., the textual representation of Structured Fields data types defined in {{!STRUCTURED-FIELDS}}).
-4. The peer will likewise transform all fields defined as Aliased Fields ({{aliased}}) into their non-aliased forms as necessary.

 The default value of SETTINGS_BINARY_STRUCTURED_FIELDS is 0, whereas a value of 1 indicates that this specification is supported with no further extensions.
 Future specifications might use values greater than one to indicate support for extensions.